Compare symptoms here. Check your own plant in the app.

 This page helps you start with the root clue instead of treating every top-leaf symptom separately.

-Compare symptomsHigh-intent app pages
+Compare likely causesHigh-intent app pages

 If you are looking for a plant disease diagnosis app, the key question is not only "can it scan a leaf?" but "does it help me decide what to do next?"

-A useful diagnosis flow starts from the symptom you can actually see and then narrows the next check down.
+A useful diagnosis starts from the symptom you can actually see and then narrows the next check down.

 This page exists for that exact intent.
 Start with the plant you have, not with perfect terminology.